-Join Eve Porcello for an in-depth discussion in this video Arrow functions, part of Up and Running with ECMAScript 6.
+Join Eve Porcello for an in-depth discussion in this video Arrow functions, part of Learning ECMAScript 6.

 - Arrow functions, sometimes called fat arrow functions, have an abbreviated syntax for working with functions.
 We're dealing with a new token here.
 The equal sign and the greater than symbol.
 Don't get this confused with comparison operators, because it does something quite different.
 Let's create a function called student list.
 Our student list function is going to be a traditional function and then we're going to update it as an arrow function.
 So the function will take in students.